 The project also involves our students by enabling them to become volunteers with special environmental auditing training.
 Once trained the students then visit LEAF teams to ensure that the activities have been completed to the recommended standard.
 Involving students in this way provides both training and practical experience in environmental auditing.
 Teams can also be audited by staff from the Estates department, or by peer assessment as alternatives if they wish.

-LEAF closes in November 2020 but teams can submit workbooks and complete audits at any point during the year.
-After the audits, teams will be presented with their bronze, silver or gold awards along with accreditation badges for display outside the laboratory.
+Green Lab Certification closes on the 13th November 2020 but teams can submit workbooks and complete audits at any point during the year.
+After the audits, teams will be presented with their bronze, silver or gold awards along with certification badges for display outside the laboratory.